tyleretters/nor.the-rn.info/_pages/about.md

 In 2024 I'm primarily releasing music as [They Became What They Beheld](https://tbwtb.com).
 See my [discography](/discography) for more.

-I work at [Output, Inc.](https://output.com) as a Senior Web Engineer.

 I hold a Bachelor of Fine Arts in graphic design from [Columbia College Chicago](https://colum.edu).

 My accounts: